3D-Aware Instance Segmentation and Tracking in Egocentric Videos: Experiments

 \subsection{Benchmark and baselines}

 We evaluate our proposed method on 20 challenging scenes from the EPIC Fields~\cite{EPICFields2023} dataset.
 EPIC Fields comprises of complex real-world videos with a high diversity of activities and object interactions, making it an ideal testbed for our evaluation.
-The scenes we selected include varied lighting conditions, occlusions as well as objects intermittently being out of sight.
-Each video containing several thousand frames, averaging around 10 minutes in length.
+The selected videos include varied lighting conditions, occlusions, objects that disappear from sight, and have an average length of 10 minutes.
+To further demonstrate our method's capability, we also evaluate it on the Ego4D \cite{grauman2022ego4d} dataset and report the results in \Cref{tab:ego4d}.

 We compare against the following baselines: \begin{enumerate} \item \textbf{DEVA}~\cite{cheng2023tracking} employs a decoupled video segmentation approach that combines task-specific image-level segmentation with a class-agnostic bi-directional temporal propagation model.
 This method is particularly effective in diverse and data-scarce environments, as it separates image and video segmentation tasks to improve overall tracking accuracy by reducing the impact of image segmentation errors. \item \textbf{MASA}~\cite{masa} is a more recent state-of-the-art method that focuses on robust instance association learning.
 MASA includes a universal adapter that allows it to integrate with various foundational segmentation or detection models, enhancing its ability to track any detected objects robustly.
 By utilizing features from these underlying 2D models, MASA can improve the instance and category assignments, providing robust zero-shot tracking capabilities in complex domains. \end{enumerate} Note that, both DEVA and MASA can be used with various 2D object detection models.
 We tested both methods with three 2D models: OWLv2~\cite{owlv2}, Detic~\cite{zhou2022detecting} and GroundingDINO~\cite{liu2023grounding}, and found that DEVA works best with OWLv2 while MASA works best with Detic on the EPIC Fields dataset.
 Hence, we incorporate \textbf{DEVA + OWLv2} and \textbf{MASA + Detic} as baselines in our experiments.